kubernetes/community/events/elections/2021/README.md

 reelection this year on the [Kubernetes Steering Committee].
 Each elected member will serve a two (2) year term.

+## Changes

+This year is the first year we will be using [Elekto] to conduct the election.
+Elekto is a new application, commissioned as an internship by the CNCF.
+As well as having a new, shiny web UI, it relies entirely on GitHub Oauth for voting, and as such does not use email at all.
+Elekto also handles exceptions, eligibility checks, and other aspects of the election.

+This does mean some changes to the nomination, running, and voter exception process, so please read below.

 ## Background

 This election will shape the future of Kubernetes as a community and project.